Gu-Yingjie/digitalframeworks/final project.md

 In other words, in 55 years from 1996, the United States will double its aged population, ending up one quarter of its citizens being 65 years and older.
 China, although still slightly lower in percentage than the United States as always, the aging population group more than tripled during this period.

 If the growth rate continues, Japan, by mid-21st century, will have over half of its population being or over 65 years old.
-That number more than quadrupled when entering the later half of the 21st century.
+That number quadrupled when entering the later half of the 21st century.

 The effect could be most serious for China, as it has a manufacturing dependent industry benefited from a overflow of labor force and thus low costs for labors, according to reports from China Power project of the think tank Center for Strategic and International Studies.